bwu62/stat240-revamp/docs/12-proportions.md

  - `conf.level` (defaults to 0.95) controls the desired confidence level

-Important note: setting a one-sided alternative will generate a one-sided confidence interval with one end at $\pm\infty$, which is generally not what we desire, so if you want a standard confidence interval as well as a one-sided test, you should run the function twice.
+Important note: setting a one-sided alternative will generate a one-sided confidence interval with one end at 0 or 1, which is generally not what we desire, so if you want a standard confidence interval as well as a one-sided test, you should run the function twice.

 :::{.eg}
 Continuing with the die example, recall we still have `x`, `n` defined